 As leading providers and big tech continue to unite in disrupting healthcare, no doubt telehealth will continue to expand and improve in the coming year.

-It’s a trend that seems to be here to stay, and one that should be on every agent and broker’s radar in 2022.
+It’s an insurance trend that seems to be here to stay, and one that should be on every agent and broker’s radar in 2022.
 Quotit’s coast-to-coast coverage includes partnerships with more than 300 of the nation’s leading health insurance carriers, including those who include robust telemedicine offerings.

 If you haven’t seen Quotit in action, now’s the time to save the date for your demo.